HEAT Assigns Terry To Skyforce | Miami Heat

 HEAT Assigns Terry To Skyforce

 MIAMI, Feb.
-20 – The Miami HEAT announced today that they have assigned forward Emanuel Terry to their NBA G League affiliate, the Sioux Falls Skyforce.
-Terry will be available for the Skyforce’s game tomorrow against the Long Island Nets.
+26 – The Miami HEAT announced today that they have assigned forward Emanuel Terry to their NBA G League affiliate, the Sioux Falls Skyforce.
+Terry will be available for the Skyforce’s game tonight against the Windy City Bulls.